• About Us

 Mongolian Beef

-We just love a good stir-fry, and this dish is about as good as they come.
+We just love a good stir-fry, and this dish is about as good as it comes.

 A wok filled with fully cooked mongolian beef with a wooden spoon inserted into the mixture.